 2004 - Foot and Ankle Fellowship at Cappagh National Orthopaedic Hospital Dublin, Ireland

-2004 - Knee and Lower Limb Fellowship at Addenbrooke’s University Hospital Cambridge, England
+2004 - Hip and Knee Fellowship at Addenbrook’s University Hospital, Cambridge, England